 The compact disc is a disc with a diameter of 120 mm and a thickness of 1.2 mm.
 Most of the thickness is a polycarbonate plastic base layer.
 A series of other layers are placed on top of the polycarbonate base.
 The types and amount of layers depend on whether the CD is read-only, recordable, or erasable.

 The nice thing about the CD formats is that they are very standardized.
 Manufacturers of discs must conform to the standard that applies for the disc format.
 This allows discs from one manufacturer to be playable in drives from a different manufacturer.
 This sort of compatibility is excellent for disc longevity and being able to read information residing on these discs in the future.
-The standards for each compact disc format are described in terms of colors.
+The standards for each compact disc format are described in terms of colors and are often called the Rainbow Books.
 Some of the history of compact discs is briefly summarized below.

 The first CD format was the audio CD or CD-DA which was introduced by Sony in 1982.
 These discs followed the specification laid out in the Red Book standard.

 Three years after the introduction of the audio CD, it was realized that CDs could be used for a lot more than just audio and the CD-ROM disc was introduced in 1985 by Sony and Philips.
 An example of a CD-ROM disc containing software is provided below.

 These discs followed the Yellow Book standard.
 The CD-ROM XA or eXtended Architecture CD followed.
 This disc is an extension of the Yellow Book standard and combines compressed video, audio, and computer data information, all of which can be accessed simultaneously.

 In 1990, the first recordable CD or CD-R was introduced once again by Sony and Philips.
 These discs, because of their nature, required a different set of standards and therefore, the Orange Book standard Part II was developed.
 This format was a marketplace success with many units manufactured and sold over the years.